charlessipe/reading-notes/class-03.md

 - [ ] Use loop to write out all items in an array.

 ## Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
+- [ ] Switch statements can be more performant than if/else.